rebsonoliveira/sql-server/samples/features/json/geo-json/dotnet-states-openlayers2/README.md

 ### Setup

-1. Download source code from Sql Server GitHub account.
+1. Download source code from SQL Server GitHub account.

-2. Get [WideWorldImporters](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) database and restore it on your SQl Server instance.
+2. Get [WideWorldImporters](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) database and restore it on your SQL Server instance.

 3. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute [sql-scripts/setup.sql](sql-scripts/setup.sql) script that will create [db.AsGeoJSON() TSQL function](https://blogs.msdn.microsoft.com/sqlserverstorageengine/2016/01/13/returning-spatial-data-in-geojson-format-part-2/#comments).
 This function will convert spatial values to GeoJSON format.